Arthur Shields

 Arthur Shields (15 February 1896 – 27 April 1970) was an Irish actor on television, stage and film.

 Early years

-Born into an Irish Protestant family in Portobello, Dublin, Shields started acting in the Abbey Theatre when he was 17 years old.
+Born in Portobello, Dublin into a family who were members of the Church of Ireland, Shields started acting in the Abbey Theatre when he was 17 years old.
 He was the younger brother of Oscar-winning actor Barry Fitzgerald.
 They were the sons of Adolphus Shields, who "was well-known in Dublin as a labour organiser" although the 1901 census listed his occupation as "press reader", and Fanny Sophia Shields (née Ungerland), who was German.

 Irish nationalist activity

 Along with six others of the Abbey Players, Shields fought in the Easter Rising of 1916.
 He was interned for six months in the Frongoch internment camp in Frongoch, Wales.
 His obituary in The Times of San Mateo, California, reported, "... upon his release he was decorated by the Republic of Eire."